manimino/ducks/README.md

 Container for finding Python objects by matching attributes.

-Stores objects pre-filtered by attribute value, so it can find them much faster than `filter()`, and in many cases faster than SQLite.
-[Speed demo](https://github.com/manimino/filterbox/blob/main/examples/perf_demo.ipynb)
+Stores objects pre-filtered by attribute value, so find-by-attribute is very fast.

 ```
 pip install filterbox